DarkGhostHunter/Laralerts/README.md

 * `$alert->message`: The message to show inside the Alert.
 * `$alert->classes`: The CSS classes to incorporate into the Alert.
 * `$alert->dismissible`: A boolean that sets the alert as dismissible or not.

+As you're suspecting, you can publish the views and override them to suit your needs.

+    php artisan vendor:publish --provider="DarkGhostHunter\Laralerts\LaralertsServiceProvider" --tag="views"

 ## JSON Alerts